Librarika/manual/docs/barcode-labels.md

      ![Barcode Labels page lines](img/barcode-labels-page-lines.png)

 * In this page you can apply lines per your need.
+* When you are done, click `Apply` button to see your changes in prints layouts.

 ## Complete Printing and Start New Queue